ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

   the dictionary.

-The file can be run locally by executing the Python script, which uses the model to summarize an article about the Apollo 11 moon landing.
+The file can be run locally by executing the Python script, which uses the model to summarize an article about the Apollo 11 moon landing [#f1]_.

 .. code-block:: bash